StockSharp/AlgoTrading/Designer/Gallery/Schemas/Supertrend_RSI/README.md

 - One shared constant of fifty serves both RSI comparisons, so moving the midline moves both filters at once.
 - Each logical AND joins three conditions — trend, oscillator and a flat position — and triggers a position modify block that also carries the open-position condition.
 - Both modify blocks pass their own trade to the protection block, which places the take-profit and stop-loss orders and is priced off the close of the running candle.
-- The hundred-bar pause the original code keeps between trades is not reproduced: the available blocks have no bar counter, so entries resume as soon as the protection has flattened the position.

 ## Usage